BillyChern/stateful-agent/README.md

 ### 2. Configure Your Environment

-Create a `.env` file in the project root with your settings:
+Create a `.env` file in the project root folder with your settings:

 ```env
 # Required: OpenAI API key for AI features